What if you started a disease-scare and nobody cared?

 By Jon Rappoport

 I wrote a shorter version of this article yesterday.
-After I was done, I decided to expand it.
+After I was done, I decided to expand it before publishing it.
 So this is the longer piece.
 It exposes the whole Swine Flu operation as a complete fraud, from the beginning.

 I’m assuming readers want to understand this.
 They are willing to follow a track of thought from start to finish.
 They want more than a headline and a few paragraphs.
 I say this because, as a reporter who has been exposing medical fraud for 25 years, I’ve found that the criminals try to cover their tracks.
 To see how they do it, you have to unwind their ball of yarn all the way.
 It’s not one-two-three.